owenCTRL/ottr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Playground is the quantitative trading branch of ottr Co.
+Playground Fi is the quantitative trading branch of ottr Co.
 Here, you can browse some of our models, and learn more about our investment philosophies and strategies.

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>